Usage

 KiABOM detects the use of an ‘MPN’ field in the schematic symbols.
-The field name is very specific and case sensitive.
+The field name is specific and case sensitive.
 It also ignores searching for part numbers with the values ‘Generic’, ‘TBD’, and ‘Manufacturer’s Stock’ in the MPN field.
 Therefore, to use KiABOM, create an MPN field in each symbol and add the MPN in that field description.

 You can use the generator either through the terminal or through KiCad itself.
+It is recommended to use it through a terminal application because of the real-time feedback the script provides.
+If done through KiCad the script output will only be visible once done.
 See the relevant sections below for more information and the Example Uses section for some example command options.
-Supports all modern KiCad versions using Python v3.9+.

-Using Through a Terminal¶
+Using Through a Terminal

 KiABOM can be treated (depending on your installation) as an executable application or a Python script.
 In both cases options would be passed to it the same way.
 See the Options section for the list of options and example commands you can use with the tool.

-Using Through KiCad¶
+Using Through KiCad

 There are three ways of using KiABOM through KiCad.
 One is via the Legacy BOM generator menu, the second one is the netlist exporter, and the third one is with a jobset file.
-All methods use the Generator command line format as specified in the KiCad documentation.
+First two methods use the Generator command line format as specified in the KiCad documentation.
 The options used with each method also get saved by KiCad, so you only need to set your configuration once.

 Depending on how KiABOM was installed, you may want to use different commands.
 If using the executable you would use,

-kiabom "%I" "%B".csv [options]
+kiabom "%I" [options]

 If using a Python installation you would use,

-python path/to/kiabom.py "%I" "%B".csv [options]
+python path/to/kiabom.py "%I" [options]

 And if using a Python virtual environment you would use,

-path/to/python/venv/bin/python /path/to/kiabom.py "%I" "%B".csv [options]
+path/to/python/venv/bin/python /path/to/kiabom.py "%I" [options]

-Via Legacy BOM Generator¶
+Via Legacy BOM Generator

-In any schematic go to Tools -> Generate Legacy Bill of Materials… and click the + sign under the ‘BOM generator scripts’.
+1. In any schematic go to Tools -> Generate Legacy Bill of Materials… and click the + sign under the ‘BOM generator scripts’.

-Find either the KiABOM executable or Python file, select it, and add an appropriate generator name.
+2. Find either the KiABOM executable or Python file, select it, and add an appropriate generator name.

-Depending on your installation the command in the text box will change.
+3. Depending on your installation the command in the text box will change.
 See the commands listed above for which commands to use.

-Clicking Generate should then output the auto-generated BOM in the project root directory.
+4. Clicking Generate should then output the auto-generated BOM in the project root directory.

 This method is the recommended method as you can see the output of KiABOM in the dialogue box if anything fails.

-Via Netlist Exporter¶
+Via Netlist Exporter

-First open the schematic editor in any project and go to File -> Export -> Netlist….
+1. First open the schematic editor in any project and go to File -> Export -> Netlist….

-Click Add Exporter, add the title KiABOM and depending on your installation the command in the text box will change.
+2. Click Add Exporter, add the title KiABOM and depending on your installation the command in the text box will change.
 See the commands listed above for which commands to use.

-Clicking Export Netlist should then output the auto-generated BOM in the project root directory.
+3. Clicking Export Netlist should then output the auto-generated BOM in the project root directory.

 This method is only listed to show that it is possible and it is definitely viable even if it’s not the recommended way.
 The only quirks with this method is that there is no feedback to the user of what happened, and it is done through the Netlist generator.

-Via a Jobsets File¶
+Via a Jobsets File

-To use KiABOM with a jobsets file, the schematic XML must also be generated.
-To accomplish this, in a jobsets file create a
+1. To use KiABOM with a jobsets file, the schematic XML must also be generated.
+To accomplish this, in a jobsets file create a Special: Execute Command job type and in the Command: text box, enter the following to generate the schematic XML file,

-kicad-cli sch export netlist --format kicadxml "${PROJECTNAME}.kicad_sch"
+kicad-cli sch export netlist -o "${JOBSET_OUTPUT_WORK_PATH}/${PROJECTNAME}-bom.xml" --format kicadxml "${PROJECTNAME}.kicad_sch"

-Make sure to save this jobsets file.
+1. Make sure to save this jobsets file.

-Using With Supplier BOM Tools¶
+Using With Supplier BOM Tools

 Some suppliers offer BOM tools that assist with ordering parts if you already have the MPNs or the Supplier Order Codes.
 Using KiABOM’s CSV output format, the BOM can be uploaded to these tools, and by specifying the correct column types, the parts can be automatically detected and then ordered.
 See below for example instructions for how to do that with Mouser’s BOM Tool.
 DigiKey myLists is their version of a BOM tool and has a very similar process.

+For example, if using Mouser as your supplier, first you generate a BOM using Mouser as one of the suppliers.
 Go to the Mouser BOM tool and upload your BOM CSV file.
 In the next page you will set the column types.
 Assuming you are using the default column preset, set the Quantity column as Quantity 1, Description as Description, Manufacturer as Mfr Name, MPN as Mfr Part Number, and the Order Code as the Mouser Part Number.
 In the next page set the appropriate settings and once done proceed to the next page.
 From here you can add the parts listed to your basket and submit an order.
 Multiples of the same BOM can be added to basket for multiple boards using the same BOM for a single board.

-Advanced Customisations¶
+Advanced Customisations

 KiABOM is written such that it is as portable and as easy to understand as possible.
 For this reason, advanced users are encouraged to edit the source code for having their custom column and group presets.
 After modifying the source pyinstaller can then be used to generate an executable if desired by doing,

-pyinstaller .\kiabom.py -F --add-data ../LICENSE:. --icon ..\images\kiabom-icon.ico
+pyinstaller src/kiabom.py -F --add-data LICENSE:. --icon images/kiabom-icon.ico

-Adding User Custom Presets¶
+Adding User Custom Presets

 To add custom column presets add a dictionary entry to the column_preset_dict defined after the import statements.
 Any of the listed supported column values (shown by using the --list-supported-columns option) can be entered and then your preset can then be used by using the --column-preset PRESET option.